 Most of the low-resistive zones in the resistivity profile are in the HC/VC boundary zone.
 The mixed zone, which may be due to the prevalence of water and low resistive mineralization in fractures and joints, is located near the boundary zone.
-According to resistivity profiles, the thermal spring is directly located above the low resistive zone with less than $10~\Omega m$ , which may possibly be the main thermal water bearing fracture that continued further below.
-Total 18~km span is divided into four low-resistive zones by three comparatively high resistive (> 100 Ωm) features, which are possibly low permeable rock formations.
+According to resistivity profiles, the thermal spring is directly located above the low resistive zone with less than 10 Ω m, which may possibly be the main thermal water bearing fracture that continued further below.
+Total 18 km span is divided into four low-resistive zones by three comparatively high resistive (> $100 \Omega m$) features, which are possibly low permeable rock formations.
 Low resistive zones are spread more towards the HC/VC boundary, hence the heat source of the Mahapelessa hot spring might possibly be located in the HC/VC boundary or the boundary zone.
-These preliminary conclusions may be further clarified using more comprehensive techniques such as magnetotelluric (MT) resistivity profiling across the boundary as well as detailed lithological, structural and hydro-geological mapping.
+These preliminary conclusions further clarified may be using more comprehensive techniques such as magnetotelluric (MT) resistivity profiling across the boundary as well as detailed lithological, structural and hydro-geological mapping.